 Kalkin also dedicates a significant portion of his cargo container concept design to refugee housing.
 On his site, Architecture and Hygiene (also the name of the book anthologizing his work), he has a number of drawings of stacked container units forming a large-scale shelter around a courtyard.
 The building incorporates used military parachutes and vertical farming.

-Perhaps best of all is his book, Architecture and the Velvet Fist of Happiness.
+Perhaps best of all is his book, .
 Viewable in its entirety online, this is prime evidence of Kalkin’s extraordinary virtuosity — and though it’s free, a note invites contributions toward the development of refugee and disaster relief housing (though the practicalities of the fundraising are admittedly unclear).

 Kalkin’s creative arsenal seems to have more corners and secret rooms than any one could every fully explore.
 The architectural works he’s completed are as sophisticated and elegant as anything we’ve seen, while the hand-scrawled drawings in his digital diaries display an altogether different sensibility.